castle/castle-aws-cloudfront/README.md

 > Note: this pattern of putting the API key in a separate file simply allows the API key to be easily excluded from source control.
 The API key will be visible to any AWS user/role who has access to the source of the Lambda function (just like environment variables).

+> Note: the default CORS policy in this script is to allow all origins; you can adjust as necessary.

 #### Create a .zip archive

 This command will create a `.zip` archive: